alixmatthews/Pcitrea_fm_microbes/ITS_qiime_20230220/11_FUNguild/README.md

 ---

-## Just a visual on the different trophic modes for the ms
+## Just a visual on the different trophic modes
 - `OTU-table-frombiom-with-taxonomy.guilds.txt`
 - `FUNguild-20230615.R`